kwartzlab/meeting-minutes/Member Meetings/Annual General Meetings/Meeting 006/Agenda.md

 3. Code of Conduct

 	* Be it resolved that the Code of Conduct be accepted and adopted as presented.
+	* Be it resolved that the bylaws be revised as presented.

 4. Board Elections